JSbmath/Data-Processing-and-Visualization-for-Metagenomics/Preprocessing/README.md

 The checar_no_guion.sh script checks the files in the archivos_no_guion folder against the list in lista.txt.
 If a file name is not found in the list, it is moved to the archivos_guion folder.

 These scripts work together to separate and organize the sequence files based on their naming conventions, ensuring that paired-end read files are grouped together in the archivos_guion folder, while single-end read files are placed in the archivos_no_guion folder.
 The lista.txt file keeps track of the unique file names for reference.

+Finally, we applied Trimmomatic to trim and filter low-quality reads.

+Two Bash programs were used:

+*trim.sh
+*trim_2.sh

+trim.sh
+This script sends paired-end reads to Trimmomatic for trimming and filtering. trim_2.sh
+This script sends single-end reads to Trimmomatic for trimming and filtering.